NicolasKheirallah/chatbubble-copilot-extension/README.md

 This solution integrates a chatbot within SharePoint Online using a Tenant App Catalog and Azure AD App Registration.
 It provides a seamless way to enhance user engagement on SharePoint sites by embedding a customizable chatbot interface.

-This is based on: SharePointSSOComponent
+This is based on SharePointSSO

 ### Key Features